define-private-public/PSRayTracing/README.rst

 Render-wise
 ===========

 Not too much.
-The final scene for book 2 replicates the perlin noise texture of the book’s cover, not what’s actually in the book code.
+The final scene for book 2 replicates the perlin noise texture of the book's cover, not what's actually in the book code.
 A ``SurfaceNormal`` material was also added so one of the first generated images can be included for completeness.